checkpoint-restore/criu/plugins/cuda/README.md

 CUDA 13.0 restore ABI on older drivers merely because checkpoint symbols are present.

+During checkpoint and restore, the Driver API backend calls libcuda directly on CRIU's tracing thread.
+A temporary SIGCHLD handler watches the CUDA restore thread.
+Any unexpected ptrace stop or exit aborts the operation with siglongjmp(), without forwarding the signal or waiting for libcuda to return.
+After a successful call, CRIU interrupts the restore thread again and waits for its stop with a finite internal budget, independent of `cuda_plugin.timeout`.
+Once the thread stops, CRIU restores its signal mask and ptrace options.
+The original SIGCHLD handler and signal mask are restored on both success and failure; unrelated child events remain available to CRIU.

+This is a best-effort escape from a fatal target failure.
+A jump can bypass locks held inside libcuda or libc.
+The plugin skips further CUDA calls and does not close libcuda after abandoning a call, but CRIU's remaining error cleanup can still encounter an abandoned libc lock.
+The guard does not impose a deadline on a libcuda hang without a restore-thread stop or exit.

 The CLI backend executes `cuda-checkpoint` for each request and monitors the CUDA restore thread while waiting.
 Unexpected stops or exits fail the operation regardless of the configured timeout.
 By default, helpers have no deadline, so